Table stakes security

 -

-Hackers have become more sophisticated and more effective, as evidenced by last year's hacking of several U.S. government agencies.
+Hackers continue to get more sophisticated and more effective.
 Unfortunately, financial advisory firms are a prime target because they hold exactly the sort of personal and financial information that cybercriminals want.
-Complicating an already tricky situation, advisors and clients working remotely since the pandemic are now sharing more sensitive information across home networks and devices.
-And that creates more potential vulnerabilities.

 Secure data wherever it is and wherever it goes

-Remote working makes it especially important to keep tight control over sensitive data.
-Using a virtual private network, or VPN, to pass any information between your home and office systems keeps that data encrypted the entire time.
+Now that remote working is so common, it's especially important to keep tight control over sensitive data.
+In fact, 92% of firms use email encryption or a secure client portal to communicate with clients, according to the 2024 RIA Benchmarking Study.1 Using a virtual private network, or VPN, to pass any information between your home and office systems keeps that data encrypted the entire time.
 It's also important to keep data protected even when it's not moving.
-To do that, it's a good idea to use a dedicated device or at least a separate account for all work-related activity, so you can keep that information isolated from personal devices or accounts.
+To do that, it's a good idea for employees to use a dedicated device for all work-related activity so that your firm can keep its information isolated from personal devices or accounts and can monitor data flow more effectively.

-Your home network can also have security weaknesses.
-Make sure every device connected to your network is up to date with the latest security patches.
+Home networks can also have security weaknesses.
+Make sure every device connected to a home network is up to date with the latest security patches.
 Using Wi-Fi encryption (such as WPA2 or the latest upgrade, WPA3, for devices that support it) and properly configured firewalls are also important elements of home network security.

 Don't let convenience become a security risk

-Securing your accounts with unique, strong passwords may require a bit more organization on your part.
-But it prevents criminals from gaining the keys to multiple systems if they happen to crack one password that you use for multiple accounts.
-Likewise, turning on multifactor authentication for all your log-ins provides a layer of protection that's well worth the added step.
-Also be sure to turn on account alerts that warn you about unusual activity or potentially fake log-ins.
+Securing your accounts with unique, strong passwords may require a bit more organization, but it prevents criminals from gaining the keys to your systems.
+Likewise, turning on multifactor authentication for all your logins provides a layer of protection that's well worth the added step.
+It's also helpful to turn on account alerts that warn you about unusual activity or attempts to log in to your systems.

 Build and reinforce your human firewall

 Making coworkers and clients aware of common cybercrime techniques could be the best preventive measure in your arsenal.
-The most effective—and dangerous—hacks often involve someone inside a firm unwittingly letting a criminal into the system to gather the information they need.
+The most effective—and dangerous—hacks often involve someone inside a firm unwittingly letting a criminal into the system to gather information.
 Generally, one realistic-looking email is all it takes.
+Fortunately, many firms understand the risks and are taking action.
+Schwab's 2024 RIA Benchmarking Study found that 97% of firms provide cybersecurity training to employees.1

 Thwarting those attempts can be as simple as cultivating a culture of security among employees and clients.
-Emphasize the importance of thinking at least twice or confirming requests before sharing sensitive information or clicking on email attachments or links.
-You can also offer cybersecurity training and run random tests to keep your employees on their toes.
+Emphasize the importance of double-checking contact information or asking additional questions to confirm requests before going forward.
+You can also run random tests to keep employees on their toes.
 Most people think they can spot a phishing attempt a mile away but may be surprised to find out how easily they can be fooled.
-And it's better to fool them in a test than to have them fall for a real fraudulent request.
+It's better to fool them in a test than to have them fall for real fraud.

 Don't assume third-party vendors are secure

 When it comes to technology vendors, it's critical to verify before you trust.
 For any third-party software or services, make sure you understand the security protocols they use to protect data on your systems, on their systems, and in transit between the two.
-Your contracts should also spell out their obligations in the event of a cyberattack.
-So if a data breach does occur, both parties understand their responsibilities and next steps.
+Your contracts should also spell out their obligations in the event of a cyberattack so that, if a data breach does occur, both parties understand their responsibilities and next steps.

 Maintain a strong, safe backup system

-The best backup systems take regular "snapshots" of your information and then store them somewhere offline and off-site.
-It's also critical to test your backup recovery system regularly.
-It's better to discover and fix potential issues with restoring data before they become critical for business continuity.
+The best backup systems take regular "snapshots" of your information and then store them somewhere off site.
+It's also critical to test your backup recovery system regularly so that you can feel confident that it will work when you need it.

 Promote constant vigilance